equinor/mad-expo-core/docs/BaseApiService/BaseApiService.md

   return api.get('/endpoint').then((res) => res.data);
 }

-// You can also disable authentication, and add extra headers function getDataFromEndpoint2() {
+// You can also disable authentication, and add extra headers or axiosRequestConfig parameters function getDataFromEndpoint2() {
   return api
     .get('/endpoint', {